Get your free photography lesson plan

 How Does a Reflector Work?

-Different colors do different things, a gold-colored reflector will make a golden hour-ish type of light.
-On the flip side, a black-colored reflector will absorb light.
+Different colors do different things.
+A gold-colored reflector will produce a golden hour-ish type of light.
+On the other hand, a black-colored reflector will absorb light.

 Based on the position of your reflector and your light source, the results may differ.
 You will usually see photographers have their assistants, models, or themselves hold the reflector under the subject’s eye level.